The Manuscripts of the Gospels

 692ε1284XIIMtMkLkIφrCφ (Mark)VM27

-700ε133XIeIαCaIIIMix+B+KxConsidered oneof the primary Cæsarean witnesses.
+700ε133XIeIαCaIIIMix+B+KxConsidered one of the primary Cæsarean witnesses.

 713ε351XIIe#IσCσMix+Kmix